Types of Cannabinoids Explained

 What are the most well-known compounds in cannabis flower?

 When most people think about the stuff inside weed, cannabinoids like THC are typically the first thing to mind.
-Let’s explore more about THC and some of the more well-known cannabis compounds.
+It can be beneficial to learn more about THC and some of the more well-known cannabis compounds.

 THC